J-C-B/lwpublic/azure_evil/README.md

 While running the script you will be asked to login to Azure, the first user should be capable of carrying out the tasks in the script, create a user, app etc.

-Once logged in the script will carry out the functions and switch to its newly created "evil" user, perform some recon and then uplard a file to storage
+Once logged in the script will carry out the functions and switch to its newly created "evil" user, perform some recon and then upload an "evil" file to the "evil" storage.

 Run the script by executing

 ```bash
 ./baduser_azure_activity.sh
 ```